-Introduction of theory and techniques employed by the healthcare professional in emergency situations.
+Introduction of theory and techniques employed by the health care professional in emergency situations.
 Course includes simulations and laboratory sessions to identify and institute appropriate responses to various emergency incidents.
-Included with the emergency procedures course is a course in cardiopulmonary resuscitation.
+Included with the emergency procedures is a course in cardiopulmonary resuscitation.
 With successful completion of the course, the student will receive a course completion card in adult, child, and infant CPR.
-This course follows the CAAHEP/ AAMA accreditation standards in place for Medical Assistants.

-MAST 2226 Clinical Practicum II 1 credit Prerequisites: MAST 1126
+MAST 2226 Clinical Practicum II 1 credit Prerequisites: Acceptance in the Medical Assistant Technology Program, MAST 1126